elastos/Elastos.Wiki/docs/index.md

             <img src={require("@site/static/docs/assets/welcome-pages/protocol.png").default} alt="Learn" />
           </div>
           <div class="card__body">
-            <h3>Understanding NEAR</h3>
+            <h3>Understanding Elastos</h3>
-            Learn what NEAR is, how it works, and why you should build on it.
+            Learn what Elastos is, how it works, and why you should build on it.
           </div>
         </div>
       </a>